Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

-Solving equation~(\ref{eq:rhosol}) with a smoothing of $\log \hat p(\m)$ leads to overfit the data with a density of Coulomb charges concentrated on the faces of the Voronoi cells enclosing the data points (see Appendix~\ref{app:interpol}).
-This should be projected on a density $\rho$ of the form~(\ref{eq:rho-Theta}) corresponding to a finite number of features to be meaningful.
-This projection to be consistent need to be done using the Fisher metric~\cite{Amari} instead of the Euclidean one for instance and end up being equivalent to minimizing the Kullback-Leibler divergence ($D_{\rm KL}$) between $\hat p(\m)$ and $p(\m\vert\Theta)$ i.e to maximizing LL.
-Suppose now we expect the optimal solution to be very close to $\hat p$.
-This allows us to consider instead the Fisher metric estimated at the empirical point $\hat p$ and turn the problem into the following linear regression
+Doing that leads to overfit the data with a density of Coulomb charges concentrated on the faces of the Voronoi cells enclosing the data points (see SM, Appendix~\ref{app:interpol}).
+To be meaningful this solution has to be projected on the ``RBM" space, i.e. a density $\rho$ of the form~(\ref{eq:rho-Theta}) corresponding to a finite number of features.
+The fact that any distribution $\rho$ can be approximated to arbitrary precision by such a superposition of charged hyperplanes relates to the property that the RBM is a universal approximator~\cite{LeRoBe}.
+The appropriate metric to perform such a projection is the Fisher metric~\cite{Amari} and this ends up being equivalent to minimizing the Kullback-Leibler divergence ($D_{\rm KL}$) between $\hat p(\m)$ and $P(\m\vert\Theta)$ i.e to maximizing the LL.
+Nonetheless, if we expect the optimal solution to be very close to $\hat p$, we may use directly the Fisher metric estimated at the empirical point $\hat p$ thereby turning the problem into the following linear regression